Ptujec/LaunchBar/Password-Generator/README.md

 ## Updates

 This action integrates with Action Updates by @prenagha.
 You can find the [latest version in his Github repository](https://github.com/prenagha/launchbar).
 For more information and a signed version of Action Updates [visit his website](https://renaghan.com/launchbar/action-updates/).

+## Other password actions
+- Looking for something more memorable?
+[Try this one](https://github.com/prenagha/launchbar/tree/main/Generate%20Password.lbaction).
+(Requires [hsxkpasswd](https://github.com/bbusschots/hsxkpasswd))
+- Do you use LastPass?
+[Give this one a try.](https://github.com/yrocq/launchbar-lastpass)